FixItDad/ssh-httptunnel/README.md

 1. **VPN username and password** - credentials for the target server

 ## Server installation
-You will need Python 2 (2.6 or later) installed to run the server.
+You will need Python 2 (2.7 or later) installed to run the server.
 You will also need a reverse proxy for authentication and HTTPS support.

-Copy the server.py file to a directory of your choice and
+An Ansible playbook is provided to help set up the server side.
+It assumes that the server will run under a dedicated user behind an NGINX reverse proxy.
+Please see NGINX configuration instructions elsewhere to configure SSL/TLS for your server.
+DO NOT RUN THIS SERVER OVER HTTP.
+See Let's Encrypt if you want a free, maintenance-free TLS certificate setup.

+If you are familiar with Ansible, the file layout may seem weird.
+I got tired of having too many main.yml files open in my editor and opted for a different file layout that I like better.

+If you are not familiar with Ansible or don't want to use it, just look at the ansible/roles/ssh-httptunnel/ssh-httptunnel.tasks file.
+It sets up a new httptunnel user copies the server executable in place, installs a startup script in /etc/init.d and inserts a location block in the NGINX configation file and reloads the NGINX configuration.